-DMZ Gateway® is a multi-platform solution that works in conjunction with the Enhanced File Transfer™ (EFT) platform and/or Mail Express to create a multi-layered security solution for data storage and retrieval, authentication, and firewall traversal.
-Using a two-way connection originating inside EFT and/or Mail Express, the DMZ Gateway acts as a communication proxy that replaces inherently insecure inbound connections from the Demilitarized Zone (DMZ) to your network.
+DMZ Gateway® is a multi-platform solution that works in conjunction with EFT to create a multi-layered DMZ security solution for data storage and retrieval, authentication, and firewall traversal.
+Using a two-way connection originating inside EFT, the DMZ Gateway acts as a communication proxy that replaces inherently insecure inbound connections from the Demilitarized Zone (DMZ) to your network.

 Unlike store-and-forward technologies, our DMZ Gateway does not store or process data.
-It acts as a liaison between external connections and your internal network, ensuring that your data remains safe behind the firewall for EFT™ or Mail Express® to store and process.
+It acts as a liaison between external connections and your internal network, ensuring that your data remains safe behind the firewall for EFT to store and process.
 Your data remains secure because it’s never stored in the DMZ.
 With DMZ Gateway, you no longer have to choose between security and efficiency.

 - Facilitates compliance with mandates such as PCI DSS requirement §1.3.7 that forbid storage of sensitive data in the demilitarized zone (DMZ).